Mannering Park

 Mannering Park faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 9.4%, significantly lower than Greater Sydney's average of 38.0%.
-Bachelor degrees are the most common (7.1%), followed by postgraduate qualifications (1.2%) and graduate diplomas (1.1%).
-Vocational credentials are prevalent, with 43.6% of residents aged 15+ holding them, including advanced diplomas (7.6%) and certificates (36.0%).
-Educational participation is high at 27.3%, comprising primary education (10.6%), secondary education (8.0%), and tertiary education (2.3%).
+This indicates a need for targeted educational initiatives.
+Bachelor degrees are the most common at 7.1%, followed by postgraduate qualifications (1.2%) and graduate diplomas (1.1%).
+Vocational credentials are prominent, with 43.6% of residents aged 15+ holding them, including advanced diplomas (7.6%) and certificates (36.0%).

-Educational participation is notably high, with 27.3% of residents currently enrolled in formal education.
+Educational participation is high, with 27.3% of residents currently enrolled in formal education.
 This includes 10.6% in primary education, 8.0% in secondary education, and 2.3% pursuing tertiary education.

 Frequently Asked Questions - Education